-In order to receive the results of your survey form as site visitors fill it out, you need to enable survey reporting.
+In order to get the results of your survey form the moment a site visitors fill it out, you’ll need to enable survey reporting.

 To do this, go to Settings » Surveys and Polls.
-Then, click on the Enable Survey Reporting checkbox.
-This will enable survey reporting sitewide.
+Then, click on the Enable Survey Reporting toggle.
+This will enable survey reporting for this form.

-In other words, WPForms will collect survey results for any of the following form fields on all your site’s forms:
+In other words, WPForms will collect survey results for any of the following fields:

 - Single Line Text

 - Paragraph Text

 If you only want to collect survey results for a specific field, you can instead turn on reporting just for that field.
 First, turn off form-wide survey reporting by clicking on the Enable Survey Reporting toggle in the Surveys and Polls settings.